 What happened last year?
 Can I see previous speeches?

 Video from the 2016 ceremony, featuring Daniel Kim as the faculty speaker, and Sophia Bonenfant '16.5 and Richard Flores '16.5 as the student orators, is posted below.
-You might also read about the paths taken by many of the midyear graduates here.
+You might also read about the paths taken by many of the midyear completers here.